Jorge Soler Player Props: Marlins vs. Orioles

 Jorge Soler At The Plate

-- In 33.7% of his games this year, Soler has driven in at least one run.
-In 14 of those games (15.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- In 33.3% of his games this year, Soler has had at least one RBI.
+He's picked up more than one in 15.6% and driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.